 A quarterback turned wide receiver who redefined his career to become one of the most dominant Canadian players of his era.

-Brad Sinopoli's football journey is a story of radical reinvention.
-Drafted by the Calgary Stampeders as a quarterback out of the University of Ottawa, his early professional years were spent holding a clipboard.
-In 2013, the Stampeders made a pivotal decision, converting the 6'4" athlete to wide receiver.
-It proved to be a masterstroke.
-Claimed by the expansion Ottawa Redblacks, Sinopoli blossomed into a pass-catching machine, using his quarterback's understanding of defenses to find soft spots in coverage.
-He became the reliable, sure-handed target for Henry Burris, a cornerstone of Ottawa's rapid rise from new team to champion.
-His peak season in 2018 saw him catch 116 passes, a record for a Canadian receiver, cementing his status not just as a good national player, but as one of the league's very best, period.
-His career, bookended by Grey Cup wins in Calgary and Ottawa, demonstrated the profound value of adaptability and intellect on the field.
+Brad Sinopoli caught 116 passes in 2018, a record for a Canadian receiver.
+Drafted as a quarterback by the Calgary Stampeders out of the University of Ottawa, he converted to wide receiver in 2013.
+Claimed by the expansion Ottawa Redblacks, he used his quarterback's understanding of defenses to find soft spots in coverage.
+He became the reliable target for Henry Burris, a cornerstone of Ottawa's rise from new team to champion.
+His career, bookended by Grey Cup wins in Calgary and Ottawa, demonstrated the value of adaptability and intellect.

 1981–1996